Guidelines for posting questions to the LAMMPS forum

 you can write out a restart file before things go bad, then run from

 the restart file with more output enabled.

-- Recognize that you are sending your question to hundreds of people who
+- Recognize that your post will be seen by many hundreds of people who

-subscribe to the LAMMPS mail list.
-Thus if your question is about a
+follow, browse, or search the forum.
+Thus if your post is about a

-as possible.
-If you think there is a bug in LAMMPS, then describe
+focused as possible.
+If you think there is a bug in LAMMPS, then

 "Simple" means that posts like the following are not good: